GA-BEWD-2014/BEWD-2014/09_models_active_record/README.md

 --------

 - Describe a models function in the MVC framework.
-- Define Rails migration and apply rake:db
+- Define Rails migration and apply rake:db.
-- Implement migrations to
+- Implement migrations to update database tables.
 - Operate ActiveRecord to save and access model data.